jherault/PatchJS/README.md

 # PatchJS
-A light library (a single class) to manage [JSON merge PATCH](https://tools.ietf.org/html/rfc7386) of an object by saving state changes.
+A lite library (a single class) to manage [JSON merge PATCH](https://tools.ietf.org/html/rfc7386) of an object by saving state changes.

 You use a REST API, the PATCH HTTP verb, but you always send the full data? maybe you would like to send only the changes?